katnykiel/katnykiel.github.io/content/docs/strachan-lab/atomate2-setup.md

 - adding a metadata tag to each FW with `fw.spec.update` can help with querying later
 - you can apply INCAR updates with [powerups](https://github.com/materialsproject/atomate2/blob/8b1ee044674bb75ee9cd025d9ffc6d883f772fa5/src/atomate2/vasp/powerups.py#L2)
 - launching with `qlaunch -r rapidfire -m N` is a convenient system to launch `N` jobs at once, and queue new jobs as they finish.
 This can be done with SLURM to run for weeks.

+## TODOs

+- Make a GitHub repository of the atomate2 setup for cloning without the secrets.
+- Figure out environment variables and PMG_POTCAR_PATH.
+- Clarify CPU vs GPU compiled versions of VASP.
+- Run everything inside of an Apptainer?